tonyB34630/site-Comics-Maniacs/wp-content/plugins/astra-sites/readme.txt

 7. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v2.7.3 - 19-October-2021
+- Improvement: Validate the whitelisted host's URLs from the import process.

+v2.7.2 - 7-October-2021
+- Fix: No route was found matching the URL and request method.

+v2.7.1 - 7-October-2021
+- Security Improvement: Validate the site URL before processing the import request.
+- Security Improvement: Updated right file upload permission before importing images.

+v2.7.0 - 4-October-2021
+- New: Wireframe blocks for Gutenberg - [Doc](https://wpastra.com/docs/starter-templates-wireframe-blocks/)

+v2.6.22 - 7-September-2021
+- Fix: Contact Forms not appearing after the import process is complete.

+v2.6.21 - 13-August-2021
+- Improvement: Rectified the condition to load the scripts in other screens.
+- Fix: Starter template button not visible when gutenberg plugin is activated.

+v2.6.20 - 8-August-2021
+- Improvement: Better handling of 500 errors on the import screen.

+v2.6.19 - 2-August-2021
+- Fix: Fixed the "Customizer data is empty!"
+AJAX failed request while importing.
+- Fix: The Pixabay image library not visible for the multiple image instances.

+v2.6.18 - 28-July-2021
+- Improvement: Avoided loading a few scripts in the customizer screen.
+- Improvement: Free Images from Pixabay can be downloaded from the main grid too with the use of a download icon.
+- Fix: Updated the Quick Links to Upgrade the plugin, page builder wise.

+v2.6.17 - 22-July-2021
+- Improvement: Avoided loading the Gutenberg Blocks scripts in the customizer screen.
+- Fix: Fixed the missing 'Create Gallery' button in Media Popup for Elementor editor.

+v2.6.16 - 19-July-2021
+- Fix: Fixed the issue where Free Images by Pixabay were not available on Elementor Editor.

+v2.6.15 - 15-July-2021
+- Fix: Rectified the failing import process on multisite due to an issue introduced in v2.6.14
+- Fix: Fixed the broken invalid license document links.

+v2.6.14 - 13-July-2021
+- Improvement: Compatibility to WordPress 5.8.
+- Improvement: Improved the import process by reducing the body size of the AJAX calls for better performance.
+- Improvement: Added support for dark and light support for block patterns with improved sidebar UI.
+- Fix: Handle the white label support.

+v2.6.13 - 30-June-2021
+- Improvement: Updated the widget reset logic in which old widget moved to the inactive list.
+- Improvement: Quick Links UI improvements.
+- Improvement: Premium Templates UI improvements.

 v2.6.12 - 9-June-2021
 - Fix: Single pages not getting imported when no required plugin is associated to it.